 Let’s get to the plan Tanya and bring our new flock, they must meet their new leader and what I’m planning to achieve with my new look.

-The five incubi made their way to where I was, I was facing backwards to them, with a threatening voice one of them said;
+The five incubi made their way to where I was, I was facing backward to them, with a threatening voice one of them said;

 “You better get the fuck out!
 This is not your place to be, this is our leader’s domain!
 Get your filthy ass out of here or face the consequences!”

 Clearly the rest of them joined him, I enjoyed the whole moment knowing that I had chosen the right male demons to be by my side.
-I spoke in my new male voice; what a loyal and entitled group of warriors you are, fiercely defending your leader and willing to get rid of the enemy.
+I spoke in my new male voice; “What a loyal and entitled group of warriors you are, fiercely defending your leader and willing to get rid of the enemy.”

 “I knew I had made the right choice by selecting you to be part of my entourage.”

-I turned around and while looking at them directly I spoke, “meet your leader in the resemble of the lustful demons from the maze, I’m your Demonica in a male version.”
+I turned around and while looking at them directly I spoke, “Meet your leader in the resemble of the lustful demons from the maze, I’m your Demonica in a male version.”

 They had no words whatsoever, just listened to me in awe then profusely trying to apologize after the stinging words they had agreed to follow.

-The defiant demon that threatened me, kneeled before me and I just said; “stand up!
-There is no reason for you to be on your knees, you are definitely the kind of right hand I need in my entourage, keep that menacing attitude towards our enemy and you will be rewarded gracefully!”
+The defiant demon that threatened me, kneeled before me and I just said; “Stand up!
+There is no reason for you to be on your knees, you are definitely the kind of right hand I need in my entourage, keep that menacing attitude toward our enemy and you will be rewarded gracefully!”

 He looked absolutely pleased and knew he had done right, he was defending his queen, king for now.